-Career: Has started all 46 games over his career and totaled 230 tackles (165 solo), 30 sacks, eight forced fumbles and 11 passes defensed...On Nov.
-27, 2016, became the first NFL player since 2009 to record a sack, interception returned for a touchdown, forced fumble and fumble recovery in the same game...Started all 16 games and earned his first career Pro Bowl selection in 2015 after totaling 79 tackles (58 solo), 15 sacks, two forced fumbles and four passes defensed...His 15 sacks ranked second in the NFL and fell just one short of a franchise record...Started all 16 games as a rookie and posted 84 tackles (59 solo), four sacks, four passes defensed and one forced fumble.
+Career: Has started all 48 games over his career and totaled 240 tackles (173 solo), 30 sacks, eight forced fumbles, three fumble recoveries, one interception and 12 passes defensed...Totaled 77 tackles (56), 11 sacks, five forced fumbles, three fumble recoveries, one interception and four passes defensed in 2016...On Nov.
+27, 2016, became the first NFL player since 2009 to record a sack, interception returned for a touchdown, forced fumble and fumble recovery in the same game...Started all 16 games and earned his first career Pro Bowl selection in 2015 after totaling 79 tackles (58), 15 sacks, two forced fumbles and four passes defensed...His 15 sacks ranked second in the NFL and fell just one short of a franchise record...Started all 16 games as a rookie and posted 84 tackles (59), four sacks, four passes defensed and one forced fumble.